 This one is my favorite because what kids really want out of their dad is his time.
 Bobby is an expert at this one.
 He is a fully committed father and husband, always planning the next adventure whether close or far away.
 He is 100 percent dedicated to the role of a dad, knowing that all the kids really want is your time as opposed to the latest and greatest toy.

 Every minute a parent spends with their kid, every hug, every lesson, every time you show someone less fortunate compassion, it will rub off on them.
-Bobby’s kindness, wisdom and not-so-funny jokes (shhhhh) rub off on our littles.
+Bobby’s kindness, wisdom and not-so-funny jokes (shhhhh) rub off on our children.

 One of the earliest Father’s Day cards dates back roughly 4,000 years.
 Elmesu, a Babylonian child, carved a card out of clay to “wish his father good health and long life.”